Public Health in Portugal

 Each of this internships have a specific way of evaluation, mainly through exams, reports, presentations and assignments.
 At the end of the residency program you have a general evaluation where you have 3 steps:

-- A written exam, where all medical residents that are evaluated in that period will have to perform at the same.
+- A written exam, where all medical residents that are evaluated in that period will have to perform at the same time;

-- An oral exam, that might address any public health topic that your jury might find relevant.
+- An oral exam, addressing any public health topic that your jury may find relevant.

-After, you end your residency, the majority of professional opportunities are within Local, Regional or National Public Health departments.
-There are also opportunities in universities, national organizations or certain health-related private companies (like consulting firms).
+After ending your residency, the majority of professional opportunities are within Local, Regional or National Public Health departments.
+There are also opportunities in universities, national organizations or certain health-related private companies (eg. consulting firms).

 If you have any question, please feel free to contact us through firstname.lastname@example.org